LabeoTech/Umit/docs/devDocs/run_hemocorrection.md

 ___
 ###### SaveFolder - save folder path
 *character vector*
-Full path to the folder where the imaging channel data `.dat` files are stored.
+Full path to the folder where the imaging data `.dat` files are stored.

 ###### opts - optional parameters
 *structure*
 Structure containing the optional parameters of the function.
-The `opts` structure contains the list of channels to be used by the function:
+The `opts` structure contains the list of possible channels to be used in the hemodynamic correction:
 * *Red* (bool) default = `true`: If **true**, uses the data from the *Red* channel stored in the `red.dat` file.
 * *Green* (bool) default = `true`: If **true**, uses the data from the *Green* channel stored in the `green.dat` file.
 * *Amber* (bool) default = `true`: If **true**, uses the data from the *Amber* channel stored in the `yellow.dat` file.